You can manage the following for hosted scene layers:

 Follow these steps to replace an existing scene layer with a another scene layer.

-In the panel that appears, you can search, browse, filter, and sort available layers to find your replacement scene layer.
-You can also view the item details for each layer by clicking View details.
+In the pane that appears, you can search, browse, filter, and sort available layers to find your replacement scene layer.
+You can also view the details for each layer by clicking View details.

 Only scene layers of the same type will be listed in the Select replacement layer window.